-Here are some materials related to the book Easy Christmas Favorites for Tin Whistle or Irish Flute, including two major supplements, Carols in Alternate Keys and Carols Notated in Suit Code.
+Here are some materials related to the book Easy Christmas Favorites for Tin Whistle or Irish Flute, including a major supplement, Carols in Alternate Keys.
 Details on that supplement are shown below.

 If you are new to the tin whistle, have questions about it or need help with your playing, I recommend you consult my book First Lessons Tin Whistle.
 It offers valuable insights as well as thorough instruction for beginners.
 If you are new to the Irish flute, I recommend working with my book The Essential Guide to Irish Flute and Tin Whistle.

 This collection of Christmas carols, arranged for tin whistle in D or standard Irish flute, is a supplement to the book, Easy Christmas Favorites for Tin Whistle or Irish Flute.

 In that book, each of the 30 carols are presented in just one key.
 However, it is possible to play 24 of them in an alternate key — in fact one of them can be played in two alternate keys — while still satisfying the criteria that makes them easy to play on tin whistle and Irish flute.
 This supplement provides these additional Christmas carol arrangements, in standard music notation, tablature, and with audio recordings.